tevaughan/units/README.md

 Copyright 2019 Thomas E. Vaughan; all rights reserved.

-Distributed according to the terms of the BDS three-clause license; see LICENSE.
+Distributed according to the terms of the BSD three-clause license; see LICENSE.